Table of Contents

 Pause and reflect

-When he was young, Jacob had a relationship with his brother Esau that was complicated at best.
-He stole Esau’s birthright (Genesis 25:27-32 NLT) and deceived their father into giving him the blessing that was meant for Esau (Genesis 27:14-27,30-38,41 NLT).
 After being away from home for years, Jacob finally headed back in Genesis 32.
-Once he heard his brother Esau was coming to meet him, he got afraid.
-Though Jacob had grown and matured in a lot of ways over the years, he was now forced to face the consequences of his sins.
+Then he heard that his brother Esau was coming to meet him, he got afraid.
+Though Jacob had grown and matured in many ways over the years, he was now forced to face the consequences of his sinful choices.

 Then Jacob prayed, “O God of my grandfather Abraham, and God of my father, Isaac— O LORD, you told me, ‘Return to your own land and to your relatives.’
 And you promised me, ‘I will treat you kindly.’
 [10] I am not worthy of all the unfailing love and faithfulness you have shown to me, your servant.
 When I left home and crossed the Jordan River, I owned nothing except a walking stick.
 Now my household fills two large camps!
 [11] O LORD, please rescue me from the hand of my brother, Esau.
 I am afraid that he is coming to attack me, along with my wives and children.
 [12] But you promised me, ‘I will surely treat you kindly, and I will multiply your descendants until they become as numerous as the sands along the seashore— too many to count.’”